Tribal gaming casino and resort

 What casino workflows does this hardware support?

 Island Mountain hardware supports SAR drafting, CTR preparation, AML transaction analysis, internal audit documentation, patron loyalty analytics, revenue forecasting, marketing campaign drafting, workforce documentation, and F&B analysis.
-The system runs DeepSeek V4-Flash for complex regulatory analysis and Llama 3.1 70B for general drafting.
-All processing occurs on NVIDIA H100 or H200 GPUs inside your facility.
+The system runs current open-weight models, and custom models we build for your floor.
+All processing occurs on hardware inside your facility.

 How does the cost compare for a 50-person operation?